AntonioRobledo/Book_Search_Engine/README.md

 ```

 ## Installation
+- Clone GitHub Repo onto local machine

-- Run `npm i` to install the application's dependencies.
+- Run `npm i` in the repo's root directory to install the application's dependencies
 - Run `npm run develop` to start the server and serve the client-side files

 # Screenshot